 - Wood trim just below the roof line, both the vertical fascia boards and the horizontal soffits.

 - On the gable ends of a house, there's also wood trim and gable vents.
-My handyman business replaced many gable vents, and one homeowner who insisted on wood vents, had us install metal vents about 6 months later.
+My handyman business replaced many gable vents, and one homeowner who insisted on wood vents, had us install metal vents about 6 months after we installed new wood vents (we tried to warn her).

 - Window trim and especially window sills have lots of wood rot, making them a top home repair.
 Even though the sills are sloped down for runoff, fine silt from the air collects in the corners and traps water … and you know the rest of the story.